 The famous Gayatri Mantra, chanted by Hindus, is addressed to the Sun God, invoking intelligence, knowledge, wisdom and inner illumination.
 Surya, or the sun god, is the husband of dawn and the guardian of the southwest quadrant.
 Majestic, with his golden hair and golden arms, he drives a chariot drawn by 7 horses.

-Worshipping and Temple of Sun
+Worshipping and Temple of God Sun

-Sun worship is an integral part of Hinduism, and several temples dedicated to this powerful God, are sprinkled across the length and breadth of India.
+Wo is an integral part of Hinduism, and several temples dedicated to this powerful God, are sprinkled across the length and breadth of India.

 Konark Temple